shinnku-nikaidou/layer7benchmark/README.md

     test mode, only send one request for testing or debugging the answer -X or --method string
     http method to use (default is GET) options: GET or POST or PUT or DELETE or OPTIONS (also -X is still exactly the same as curl command)
+--timeout u64
+    timeout for the request (default is 10)
+    If the request takes longer than this time, it will be considered a timeout It is different from the get stream timeout, which is applied to the full request body, which in that case the time out is set to 60 seconds, different from the request timeout
 ```

 ### Example